-What Is The Menstrual Cycle?
+The Menstrual Cycle

 How Long Will My Period Last?

-What Causes Period Pains?
+What Causes Period Pain?

-Period pain usually occurs when your womb contracts to shed the lining - this prevents the usual flow of blood through nearby blood vessels, which can cause you pain and inflammation.
+Period pain usually occurs when your womb contracts to shed the lining.
+This prevents the usual flow of blood through nearby blood vessels, which can cause you pain and inflammation.

 Simple changes to your lifestyle can help ease your period pain.
-If you keep fit and healthy throughout your menstrual cycle it can really make a difference.
-Smoking may increase your risk of period pain, so it’s best to avoid during your period or give it up completely.
+If you keep fit and healthy throughout your menstrual cycle, it can really make a difference.
+Smoking may increase your risk of period pain, so it’s best to avoid it during your period or give it up completely.
 You can try to attempt gentle exercise as it can help to relieve pain and stress.
 Alternatively, you could consider relaxation techniques such as aromatherapy, massage, acupuncture, meditation and yoga.
 Heat helps to soothe any discomfort you may have, so try having warm baths or showers or apply hot water bottles and heat pads to painful areas on your body.

-When Should I See A Doctor About Period Problems?
+When Should I See a Doctor About Period Problems?

 When Am I Most Likely to Get Pregnant?

-You are most fertile for the five days before you ovulate and then for a couple of days afterwards, but the time frame can be difficult to determine and can vary from woman to woman.
-If you are trying to get pregnant it’s best to have sex at least every two days.
+You are most fertile for the five days before you ovulate and then for a couple of days afterward, but the time frame can be difficult to determine and can vary from woman to woman.
+If you are trying to get pregnant, it’s best to have sex at least every two days.
 Sperm can live for up to seven days, so having regular sex means sperm is more likely to be available when you ovulate.

 †Midol® caplets contain acetaminophen and other ingredients. **Maxidol® contains naproxen sodium.